enqueuer-land/enqueuer/docs/instructions/README.md

 #### Installing new protocols
 If installed using '--no-optional' flag, enqueuer is installed with just a few protocols.
-So you don't have to deal with a whole bunch of unnecessary stuff.
 But do not worry, you can add some protocols after installation.

 ##### To see the available ones: